YosysHQ/fpga-toolchain/README.md

 If you see errors about missing libraries (`.so`/`.dll`/`.dylib`) please report them in an issue here.

+## Getting Help

+If you run into issues with these tools, please consider reporting an issue to the authors of the tools - we are just compiling them here!
+If you think your issue relates to *the way we have compiled them* then it is more appropriate to open a GitHub issue here.

+If you aren't sure where to report your issue or don't feel it fits on GitHub, you can also try sending a message in the `#open-tool-forge` channel on [1BitSquared's Discord server](https://discord.gg/s9sMfyx) or [1BitSquared's Forum](https://forum.1bitsquared.com/c/projects/open-tool-forge/16).

 ## Related Projects

 For portable WASM builds of these tools, check out [YoWASP](http://yowasp.org/).
 Also check out [nMigen](https://github.com/nmigen/nmigen) for a powerful python-based approach to hardware description.

-## Getting Help

-If you run into issues with these tools, please consider reporting an issue to the authors of the tools - we are just compiling them here!
-If you think your issue relates to *the way we have compiled them* then it is more appropriate to open a GitHub issue here.

-If you aren't sure where to report your issue, you can also try sending a message in the `#open-tool-forge` channel on [1BitSquared's Discord server](https://discord.gg/s9sMfyx)

 ## Credits